Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Claiming expenses

-Glamping sites are fairly new, so it’s completely understandable if you’re confused, but your costs could also include marketing and advertising, so record absolutely everything and speak with an accountant if you’re not sure.
+Most businesses are able to claim expenses on anything used “wholly and exclusively” for their business.
+To give you some examples, your allowable costs could include marketing and advertising, cleaning, and insurance – so record absolutely everything and speak with an accountant if you’re not sure.

 Need help with your taxes?
 Learn more about our online accounting services by talking to one of the team on 020 3355 4047 or get an instant quote.